PhpGt/WebEngine/ReadMe.md

 The most important changes are:

 + Extracting all modules of functionality into their own Composer packages.
-+ Gaining full PHP7 support.
++ Gaining full PHP 7 support.
 + Full code coverage.

 Features at a glance